squidfunk/mkdocs-material/docs/plugins/meta.md

 <!-- md:version insiders-4.21.0 --> ·
 <!-- md:flag plugin [meta] (built-in) -->

-Getting started with the meta plugin is trivial.
-Just add the following lines to `mkdocs.yml`, and you can instantly start creating `.meta.yml` files in your [`docs` directory][mkdocs.docs_dir]:
+As with all [built-in plugins], getting started with the meta plugin is straight-forward.
+Just add the following lines to `mkdocs.yml`, and start applying metadata for multiple pages at once:

 ``` yaml
 plugins: